Knee Replacement (Total)

 About this service

-When knee cartilage has worn away, an artificial (or prosthetic) knee joint may be used in its place.
-A knee replacement restores function of the knee by reducing pain and allowing patients to perform daily activities.
-A total knee replacement is one of the safest and most effective surgical procedures available.
+When knee cartilage has worn away, an artificial (or prosthetic) knee joint is used to replace the worn or damaged joint.
+A knee replacement restores function of the knee, reduces pain and helps many people to return to everyday activities.
+A total knee replacement surgery is a major surgery, but it is one of the safest and most effective surgical procedures available.
+It is normally only recommended if other treatments, such as physiotherapy or steroid injections, are unsuccessful at helping to reduce pain or improve mobility.

 A surgeon may recommend knee replacement surgery if:

-• A patient experiences severe pain, swelling and stiffness in the knee joint and reduced mobility
+- You experience severe pain, swelling and stiffness in the knee joint and reduced mobility

-• Everyday tasks, such as shopping or getting out of the bath, are difficult or impossible to complete
+- Everyday tasks, such as shopping or getting out of the bath, are difficult or impossible to complete

 A consultant anaesthetist will discuss the options for anaesthesia, as well as the risks and benefits associated with each.
 Pain management plays an important part in recovery and rehabilitation and is often of great concern for patients.
-The consultant anaesthetist and nurse at the clinic will talk to patients about pain management after surgery.
+The consultant anaesthetist and nurse at the clinic will talk to you about pain management after surgery.

 It is important for anyone planning to have a total knee replacement to understand that an artificial knee is not the equivalent of a natural knee.
 There must be a realistic expectation about what the operation can achieve.
 Whilst over 90% of patients have a dramatic reduction in pain, the operation will not allow for a high level of athletic activities, particularly in some high impact sports.